Diversity Advocate

 Responsibilities and Guidelines

-All members of a search committee are considered active advocates for the university’s commitment to intentionally act to create a diverse and inclusive community.
-The Diversity Advocate, a full, voting member of the search committee, advances this commitment by promoting the most effective and inclusive search possible and monitoring the process during all phases.
-We have prepared suggestions and resources for achieving a diverse applicant pool.
+All members of a search committee are considered active advocates for the university’s commitment to diversity, inclusion, non-discrimination, and equal opportunity.
+The Diversity Advocate, a full, voting member of the search committee, advances this commitment by promoting the most effective search possible and monitoring the process during all phases, consistent with the university’s equal opportunity and non-discrimination policies.
+We have prepared suggestions and resources for achieving an applicant pool with candidates of the highest caliber who have thrived in different environments and would enrich the university with different perspectives, backgrounds, and experiences.

 General Responsibilities of the Diversity Advocate